MatanShushan/ngx-autocomplete-api/projects/ngx-autocomplete-api/README.md

-# BETA!
 # Autocomplete using API
-Angular material autocomplate component that featch data
+Angular material autocomplate component that featch data.
+Simply set an url to the config input and the component will generate an autocomplate component form the data that returns from the API

 ### Installation